 The initial values for L and T are essential for starting the forecasting process.
 The specific values for L0 and T0 depend on the approach used and the available historical data.
-The setup permits the trend to fluctuate and alter its shape as time progresses.
-The pace at which the trend adjusts is regulated by the smoothing constant (β), hence if the trend undergoes rapid changes throughout the series, increasing the β makes it possible to catch up with the series.
+The method permits the trend to fluctuate and alter its shape as time progresses.
+The smoothing constant β regulates the pace at which the trend adjusts, so if the trend changes rapidly throughout the series, increasing β allows the user to catch up with the series.
 With this particular arrangement, the trend can fluctuate and alter its shape as time progresses.
-The rate at which the trend adjusts is determined by the smoothing constant (β), allowing for quick adaptation to sudden changes in the series.
-For instance, if the trend changes rapidly, a higher smoothing constant may be necessary to learn the new trend more quickly.
+The smoothing constant β allows for rapid adaptation to sudden changes in the series.
+For instance, if the trend changes rapidly, a larger smoothing constant may be necessary to learn the new trend more rapidly.

-And finally we add the level function and trend factor to reach the final estimated value as:
+Finally, we add the level function and trend factor to reach the final estimation: